7000 Oaks

 the words, the rhapsody,

-scaring off plough men, cattle,
+scaring off plowmen, cattle,

-rushing home without one phrase
+rushing home without words

-written down, to scrawl
+written down, so to scrawl

 from memory his odes to hope